 We also carry out follow up factory inspections in select manufacturing facilities to monitor the implementations of corrective actions identified in the initial social audit.

-4. “Round Robin” testing at accredited verification partner sites
+4. “Round Robin” testing at accredited verification organization sites

 5. Annual brand social responsibility review